 Totes are every woman’s go-to daily article, a feature that comes about from the versatility presented by the tote bags – this bag carries pretty much everything one needs, and the best part is that tote bags go with pretty much all styles of clothing.
 Totes are also trendy and eco-friendly.

 Hotels need their towels embroidered, and this applies to some families too.
-And since towels are a necessity for bed and breakfasts, resorts, and hotels, all wanting their complimentary towels embroidered, you could focus on sending proposals to the nearest hotels.
+And since towels are necessary for bed and breakfasts, resorts, and hotels, all wanting their complimentary towels embroidered, you could focus on sending proposals to the nearest hotels.

 Towels are also among the most popular on the list of embroidered items because most people like personalized towels, both for personal use and for gifting purposes.
-Also, there is a broad category of towels that you could focus on, such as hand towels, bath towels, as well as specialty towels like pool, golf, and rally towels.
+Also, there is a broad category of towels that you could focus on, such as hand towels, bath towels, and specialty towels like pool, golf, and rally towels.

 All these towels are useful, and you only need to invest in the best products, including the right digitizing tools, proper hoops and clamps, thread with the right tension, and the best backing materials.
-You also need to come up with samples for different types (materials) used to create towels.
+It would be best to also come up with samples for different types (materials) used to create towels.

 8. Custom Baby & Toddler Blank Apparel

 Part of your business could also focus on embroidering custom apparel for babies and toddlers.
-Like the towels, you will need a sample to show off what you can do for different fabrics and some of the best embroidery designs you can offer.
+Again, like the towels, you will need a sample to show off what you can do for different fabrics and some of the best embroidery designs you can offer.

-Running a business during an economic downturn might be one of the most challenging things you do, but it is not impossible, and you can definitely return some profits.
-Choose to focus your services on your community, look for ways of improving the efficiency of your operations, and now would be the best time for you to work on improving your skills and knowledge.
+Running an embroidery business at home during an economic downturn might be one of the most challenging things you do, but it is not impossible, and you can definitely return some profits.
+Choose to focus your services on your community, look for ways of improving the efficiency of your operations, and now would be the best time for you to improve your skills and knowledge.

 Read books on different aspects of business, learn new techniques, and basically do different things to boost your business.
 While at it, focus on giving your clients your very best.